 - Members then have fifteen days to provide comments and observations.
 If no comments are received, the Committee finalizes the minutes and enters them into the minutes’ book at a subsequent meeting.

-Compliance with these procedures ensures that the Special General Meeting is conducted with diligence, inclusivity, and in accordance with the legal framework governing cooperative societies.
+- Compliance with these procedures ensures that the Special General Meeting is conducted with diligence and inclusivity, and under the legal framework governing cooperative societies.
 It serves as a mechanism for effective decision-making and fostering the cooperative principles of democratic participation and accountability.

 Extraordinary General Meetings (SGMs) play a crucial role in the functioning of a cooperative society.
 They allow members to influence important decisions directly and stay informed about society’s affairs.
 Here’s why attending SGMs matters:

-• Protecting your interests: Attending SGMs allows you to stay vigilant about any proposed changes that might negatively impact your individual interests or the overall well-being of society.
+- Protecting Your Interests: Attending SGMs allows you to stay vigilant about any proposed changes that might negatively impact your interests or the overall well-being of society.

-• Ask questions and voice your concerns: Don’t hesitate to raise your hand and ask questions or express your opinion in a respectful and constructive manner.
+- Ask Questions and Voice Your Concerns: Don’t hesitate to raise your hand and ask questions or express your opinion respectfully and constructively.

 Consequences of Failing to Conduct SGM